Tobacco from Brazil Tariff: 10% (2026)

 Brazil is a significant source of tobacco imports into the United States, with approximately $92B in total bilateral trade.

-The current tariff framework for tobacco from Brazil reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for tobacco from Brazil reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% in addition to the Section 122 tariff.
+Tobacco (HTS Chapter 24) carry an average MFN duty rate of 19.8% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Brazil.

 Key products in HTS Chapter 24 imported from Brazil include Cigarettes, Cigars, Pipe tobacco, Chewing tobacco, Unmanufactured tobacco leaf, and Snuff.